shijistar/enum-plus/README.md

 Week.toMySelect(); // [{ value: 0, title: 'Sunday' }, { value: 1, title: 'Monday' }]
 ```

 If you are using TypeScript, you probably need to further extend the enum type declaration to get better type hints.
-Create or edit a declaration file in your project (e.g. `global.d.ts`) and extend the global type.
-This file can be placed in the root directory of the project or any other directory, just make sure TypeScript can find it
+Create or edit a declaration file in your project (e.g., `global.d.ts`) and extend the global type.
+This file can be placed in the root directory of the project or any other directory, just make sure TypeScript can find it.

 _**global.d.ts**_